Are Job Ads Targeting Young Workers Breaking The Law?

 Calemine says targeted advertising — the profit engine for Facebook and many other sites — is a new frontier for discrimination.

-"Their business relies on this micro-targeting; the problem is micro-targeting can be discrimination," he says.
+"Their business relies on this microtargeting; the problem is microtargeting can be discrimination," he says.
 "Civil rights don't stop when you turn on your computer."

 But the cases brought by the Communications Workers and others face an uphill legal battle.